MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 # Examples

-All examples were originally developed on `NUCLEO-F413ZH` development board in configuration:

-- Developed in TrueSTUDIO and may be directly opened there
+- Developed in TrueSTUDIO for easier evaluation
-- Use of LL drivers
+- No HAL, LL drivers are used instead
 - USART common settings: `115200` bauds, `1` stop bit, no-parity
 - DMA common settings: Circular mode
 - All examples implement loop-back terminology with polling approach